-Prep Expert offers students four different course formats from which to select.
+Prep Expert offers students several different course formats from which to select.
 Their prep options generally vary by course length, total hours and format.
 These options include:

 The 6-Week Flagship course is Prep Expert’s most popular course and runs for right around $1,000, though it can often be found on sale for less.
 This package includes 6 weeks of live online classes (meeting twice per week), video lessons, practice problems and more.
 This is Prep Expert’s most trusted choice for prepping and carries the biggest score increase guarantee (200+ points SAT and 4+ points ACT).

 The 8-Week Capstone course is an intensive prep option that meets twice per week for 8 weeks.
 It is a little more comprehensive than the flagship course.
 This prep option costs around $1,500.

 The Weekend Reviewcourse is Prep Expert’s final live online course, but lasts for just two days.
 For students in a real time pinch before their exam date, this course meets from 9am to 4pm over a Saturday and Sunday.